Feline leukaemia virus (FeLV) is a very important viral infection of cats occurring worldwide.

 - Interferon - recombinant feline interferon omega is available in some countries - studies have suggested it may have some clinical benefit in treating FeLV-infected cats, but the effect (if at all) is likely to be small

 - AZT (azidothymidine) - is one of the anti-viral drugs used to treat HIV-infection in humans and may be helpful in some cases of FIV infection.
 Although it also helps to reduce FeLV replication, there is little evidence that it has any useful clinical effect in cats

-- Raltegravir - is a drug used to treat HIV infections in humans and recent experience in cats with FeLV suggests this might be of some help in FeLV-infected cats.
+- Raltegravir - is a drug used to treat HIV infections in humans and recent experience in FeLV-cats suggests this might be of some help to them.
 Although this drug appears well tolerated and to reduce FeLV replication, its clinical efficacy still needs to be determined.